oort77/OTUS_ADV_HW3/README.md

 **Additional goals:**

-- Build risk profile for cryptocurrencies (CC) portfolios from one cluster and from different clusters;
+- Build risk profile for CC portfolios from one cluster and from different clusters;
 - Apply Matrix Profile methods from [matrixprofile](https://github.com/matrix-profile-foundation/matrixprofile) library to find repeated motifs and discords (anomalies) on CC from various clusters.